Guy N. Smith: Biography

 Smith's father was a bank manager, his mother a pre-World War II historical novelist (E. M. Weale).
 Smith was educated at Lichfield Cathedral School and Wrekin College.
 His mother always encouraged his writing and he was first published at the age of 12 in The Tettenhall Observer, a local newspaper.
 Shooting (hunting) had always been an interest of Smith's, and he would have liked an apprenticeship in the gun trade.
 Not acceptable to his father, Smith's first job was in banking.
 In 1961 he designed and made a 12-bore shotgun, and during 1960–67 operated a small shotgun cartridge loading business.

 In the late 1960s and into the early 1970s, Smith's writing focused mainly on shooting and he wrote regularly for many sporting magazines of the day.
 In 1999, he became Guns Editor of The Countryman's Weekly magazine, writing articles on shooting-related topics.

 In the early 1970s, he was writing stories for U.K. men's magazines mainly published by Gold Star Publications (GSP) which paid extremely well and was a source of income for several authors in their early careers.
 In 1972, he launched a second-hand bookselling business that would eventually become Black Hill Books.
 Smith's intention had been to concentrate on this business and hopefully leave banking.
 It would ultimately be his writing that would allow him to do this.

 Smith wrote his first horror novel, Werewolf by Moonlight, in 1974 published by New English Library (NEL).
 It spawned two direct sequels.
-However, he states it was Night of the Crabs, published in 1976, that really launched his career as a writer.
+However, he stated it was Night of the Crabs, published in 1976, that really launched his career as a writer.
 Spawning 11 sequels, the latest of which was published in 2019, the series chronicles invasions of various areas of the British coastline by giant man-eating crabs.
-Smith claims that the 1981 film Island Claws, which told a similar story about giant crabs on the coast of Florida, was an adaptation of his work, though neither Smith nor his novel were credited on the film.
+Smith claimed that the 1981 film Island Claws, which told a similar story about giant crabs on the coast of Florida, was an adaptation of his work, though neither Smith nor his novel were credited on the film.

 Smith had over 1,000 short stories and magazine articles published.
 He wrote a series of children's books under the pseudonym Jonathon Guy, two thrillers under the pseudonym Gavin Newman, and 12 non-fiction books on various countryside matters.
 He continued to write up to his death on 24 December 2020, with several works still in development at the time.